 The pain of sexual abuse is real and can be a life long issue, if you try to stuff it down and ignore it.
 Healing and recovery are truly possible and it can happen for you.

 Does your past continue to haunt you, affecting your self-esteem and relationships?
 Let’s work together to help you heal and recover from your past trauma.
-Schedule your intake session today.
+Schedule your free 15 minute phone consultation today.

 These are just a few strategies and steps and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!